Smoking and Drinking

 Some have been tried.
-There’s disulfiram (Antabuse), a form of aversion therapy.
-The drinker takes this regularly and if she drinks, immediately suffers very unpleasant symptoms such as nausea, vomiting, palpitations, etc. Not very effective and can be dangerous, so I wouldn’t recommended it.
+There’s disulfiram (Antabuse), which is aversion therapy.
+The drinker takes this drug regularly and if he or she drinks, immediately suffers very unpleasant symptoms such as nausea, vomiting, palpitations, etc. Not very effective and can be dangerous, so I don’t recommended it.

 Then there’s a drug called acamprosate.
 It’s supposed to reduce ‘cravings’ – there we go again – in abstinent alcoholics.
-The way it works, insofar as it does work, is unknown and it must be used together with counselling.
+The way it works, insofar as it does works at all, is unknown and it must be used together with counselling.
 Can’t say it sounds much good.
 Nonetheless, in England in 2014 the NHS spent £4m on this drug together with disulfiram.

 What’s all this got to do with smoking?

-Both smoking and alcohol drinking – at least after a period of abstinence – as I have said, are voluntary activities.
-Therefore, there’s something rather odd about trying to boost someone’s willpower or to help them to refrain from poisoning themselves, by poisoning them with a prescription drug.
+Both smoking, and alcohol drinking after a period of abstinence, as I have said, are voluntary activities.
+Therefore, there’s something odd about trying to boost someone’s willpower or to help them refrain from poisoning themselves, by poisoning them with a prescription drug.
 (All drugs used in medical treatment are poisons which have wanted and unwanted effects.)

 Yet this is the current orthodox approach to smoking cessation.
-Smokers are likely to be offered either medicinal nicotine (gum or patches) or one of two prescription drugs: buproprion and varenicline.
+Smokers are likely to be offered either medicinal nicotine (gum or patches) or one of two prescription drugs: bupropion and varenicline.
 Or both medicinal nicotine and a prescription drug.
 You want to get off nicotine?
 Have some more nicotine!
 Can’t stand the cravings?
-Take a drug to cause a chemical imbalance in your brain to assist you getting out of the drugged state you are already in because of your smoking!
+Take a drug to cause a chemical imbalance in your brain to assist you getting out of the drugged state you’re already in because of your smoking!

 Smokers and problem drinkers – all right, alcoholics – are in a similar situation in another sense: they don’t really want to stop smoking or drinking, respectively.

-It would be better, in my view, both for smokers and alcoholics, to treat them as best as can be done with psychological support.
+It would be better, both for smokers and alcoholics, to treat them with psychological support.
 Drugs are not a quick fix and should be avoided.
 (They may be needed in treating acute alcohol withdrawal.)